Skip to main content

 Formation Process

 Orange Calcite forms as a calcium carbonate mineral (CaCO3) in sedimentary environments, primarily in limestone caves, hydrothermal veins, and as a product of chemical precipitation in marine settings.
 The orange color comes from trace amounts of iron or manganese incorporated into the crystal lattice during formation.
 Orange Calcite commonly crystallizes in the rhombohedral crystal system, forming distinctive scalenohedral (dog-tooth spar) or rhombohedral crystals.
-Large deposits form through the accumulation of calcium carbonate from ancient seabeds, which over millions of years undergo compaction and recrystallization into the crystalline form we see today.
+Large deposits form through the accumulation of calcium carbonate from ancient seabeds, which over millions of years undergo compaction and recrystallization.

 Varieties